endojs/endo/packages/daemon/daemon-docs.md

 - terminates existing Endo daemon processess before calling [`clean`](#clean).
 - takes one argument, `locator`.
 If nothing is passed in, this defaults to [`defaultLocator`](#defaultlocator).

-### `makeEndoClient`

-- Used to spin up a new application within the context of an Endo daemon.
-- The processess created with makeEndoClient come pre-assembled with the ability to communicate over CapTP using Node.js-based messages.
-- Utilizes the global `net` package to create a socket connection for an Endo process. (`net.connect(sockPath)`)

 ### `defaultLocator`